DistributedCollective/oracle-based-amm/README.md

 ## License

-Bancor Protocol is open source and distributed under the Apache License v2.0
+SovrynSwap Protocol is open source and distributed under the Apache License v2.0